 I was wrong.

 I remember one day, when I looked at my son and with a fearful, time-stopping heart, I wondered whether he was deaf.
 He wasn’t responding to me that day.
 Then, I gave him a little at-home test, and he responded.
 I let myself believe that everything was fine.
 What did I know?
 I had no other child in the house to compare him to.
 He loves to snuggle, and, from what I’d read, autistic children do not.
 He looks at me in the eyes.
 Deeply.
 With meaning and intent.
-I’d already learned from Dr. Google that children with autism don’t make eye contact…
+I’d already learned from Dr. Google that special needs kids with autism don’t make eye contact…

 Autism doesn’t look like anything but the way it looks.
 It doesn’t look like Rain Man.
 It doesn’t always include hand-flapping, rocking, or issues with language.
 Sometimes, it does.
 But, sometimes, it doesn’t.